jhumphry/ukraildata_etl/README.md

-This script is used to generate two SQL files, one (DDL) that contains commands to create the data definitions for the various schema and tables that wil be used and one (CONS) that contains indexes and constraints that the data tables should meet.
+This script is used to generate two SQL files, one (DDL) that contains commands to create the data definitions for the various schema and tables that will be used and one (CONS) that contains indexes and constraints that the data tables should meet.
 By generating these file automatically, it should be easier to ensure that they match the definitions in the code.
 For performance reasons, it is strongly advised that you do not use the